Atlantic City budget relies on surplus spending, fewer capital projects

-ATLANTIC CITY — Atlantic City property owners will pay less in 2022 to run local government, and the state will provide $5.7 million less in aid, yet spending on salaries and wages will increase almost 10% and debt service payments by more than 7%.
+ATLANTIC CITY — Property owners will pay less in 2022 to run local government, and the state will provide $5.7 million less in aid, yet spending on salaries and wages will increase almost 10% and debt service payments more than 7%.

-It’s made possible by the city’s use of $15 million in surplus, according to the budget the city posted on its website late Monday.
+It’s made possible by the city’s use of $15 million in surplus, according to the budget the city posted on the Finance Department's page on its website late Monday.

 And capital spending is falling more than $12 million.